What went wrong for Trump in North Korea? Everything

 News analysis

-Even before he sent a letter to Kim canceling the talks on Thursday, North Korea had stopped taking American phone calls.
+Even before Trump sent a letter to Kim canceling the talks on Thursday, North Korea had stopped taking American phone calls.

-“We got a lot of dial tones,” CIA Director Mike Pompeo said at a congressional hearing.
+“We got a lot of dial tones,” Pompeo said at a congressional hearing.

 Breaking News Emails